-- 46. The Fund is likely to play a key role in the development of financial regulation and its implementation by national authorities.
-The Fund can serve as an authority to ensure that reform efforts are both sustained and coordinated.
-The Fund with its knowledge of members' financial systems and experience in monitoring global standards and codes is uniquely positioned to help ensure that a redesigned financial system benefits all its members, not just some.
-It is able to see the pros and cons of different regulatory structures, what has worked well and what has not and can help translate this into practical regulation.
-The Fund could advise countries about where best the country could place a mandate for financial stability, depending on its current financial architecture.
-The Fund may thus be able help to minimize collateral damage to households and firms that would otherwise occur if the reform of the financial system fails to occur or does so in an uncoordinated way leading to an unlevel playing field.
-Through its surveillance activities, the Fund can bring peer pressure to bear on those countries that fail to conform to international best practice. - 47.
-To help foster a more stable global financial system, the Fund will need to refine its surveillance of the financial system using a more global approach-including by looking at the connections between the financial system and the macroeconomy-so-called macrofinancial linkages.
-Fund policy advice is being strengthened by enhancing the interaction between multilateral and bilateral surveillance and through more targeted technical assistance in the areas of supervision, regulation, and crisis management.
-Assessment of contingent fiscal liabilities to the financial sector and their impact on systemic risk is becoming a particular focus. - 48.
-The Fund already contributes to ongoing discussions on regulatory reform through its interactions with the financial sector standard setters (Basel Committee on Banking Supervision, the International Organization of Securities Commissions, International Accounting Standards Board, and the International Association of Deposit Insurers).
-The Fund will increasingly interact with the FSB and the BIS on topics of mutual interest.
-The roles of these bodies will become further intertwined as the FSB helps advance the agenda for international financial regulatory changes, the BIS collects data and performs research, and the Fund brings to bear its members experience, tracking and encouraging the implementation of new standards and regulatory changes through its bilateral surveillance and technical assistance. - 49.
-There is already an explicit expectation from the G20 that the Financial Sector Assessment Programs (FSAPs) and the reviews of standards and codes (ROSCs) process be expanded to include surveillance of the evolving framework of macroprudential supervision once it is in place.
-The Fund's unique position in monitoring implementation and enforcement through the FSAP should help to spur reform efforts.
-To assure compliance with emerging regulations, best practices or guidelines, the Fund as recently developed additional ways for reviewing the implementation of new standards and codes, and adopted proposals for making the FSAPs and ROSCs more flexible in their application and more targeted and timely in their delivery.
+The IMF is playing a key role in the development of financial regulation and its implementation by national authorities.
+The IMF serves as a forum to ensure that reform efforts are both sustained, coordinated, and globally consistent.
+The IMF with its knowledge of members' financial systems and experience in monitoring global standards and codes is uniquely positioned to help ensure that a redesigned financial system benefits all its members, not just some.
+It is able to see the pros and cons of different regulatory structures, what has worked well, and what has not, and can help translate this into practical regulation.
+The IMF could advise countries about where best the country could place a mandate for financial stability, depending on its current financial architecture.
+The IMF may thus be able help to minimize collateral damage to households and firms that would otherwise occur if the reform of the financial system fails to occur or does so in an uncoordinated way, leading to an unlevel playing field.
+Through its surveillance activities, the IMF can help to bring peer pressure to bear on those countries that fail to conform to international best practice.

+To help foster a more stable global financial system, the IMF will need to refine its surveillance of the financial system using a more global approach-including by looking at the connections between the financial system and the macroeconomy-so-called macrofinancial linkages-and to remove data gaps that inhibit observance of various linkages.
+IMF policy advice is being strengthened by enhancing the interaction between multilateral and bilateral surveillance and through more targeted technical assistance in the areas of supervision, regulation, and crisis management.
+Assessment of contingent fiscal liabilities to the financial sector and their impact on systemic risk is becoming a particular focus.

+The IMF already contributes to ongoing discussions on regulatory reform through its interactions with the financial sector standard setters (Basel Committee on Banking Supervision, the International Organization of Securities Commissions, International Accounting Standards Board, and the International Association of Deposit Insurers).
+The IMF has been increasingly interacting with the FSB and the BIS on topics of mutual interest.
+The roles of these bodies will become further intertwined as the FSB helps advance the agenda for international financial regulatory changes, the BIS collects data and performs research, and the IMF brings to bear its members experience, tracking and encouraging the implementation of new standards and regulatory changes through its surveillance activities and technical assistance.

+There is already an explicit expectation from the G-20 that the Financial Sector Assessment Programs (FSAPs) and the reviews of standards and codes (ROSCs) process be expanded to include surveillance of the evolving framework of macroprudential supervision once it is in place.
+The IMF's unique position in monitoring implementation and enforcement through the FSAP should help to spur reform efforts.
+To assure compliance with emerging regulations, best practices or guidelines, the IMF has recently developed additional ways for reviewing the implementation of new standards and codes, and adopted proposals for making the FSAPs and ROSCs more flexible in their application and more targeted and timely in their delivery.